-11.1 We will not unreasonably refuse to accept a written request from you to increase the number of Delegates who attend the Event from that specified in the Booking Contract, subject to:
+11.1 We will not unreasonably refuse to accept a written request made by you in advance of the Event to increase the number of Delegates who attend the Event from that specified in the Booking Contract, subject to:

 11.2 We will not unreasonably refuse to accept a written request from you to decrease the number of Delegates.
 If we agree to decrease the number of Delegates we shall be obliged to provide the Venue and associated services only in respect of the reduced number of Delegates.
 You will not be entitled to any refund of your deposit or any subsequent payments if you reduce the number of Delegates.
 If the request is received less than fourteen (14) days in advance of the Event we will be unable to adjust the final invoice to reflect the reduction in Delegate numbers.

-(a) if cancellation occurs less than two months prior to the Event Date, may charge an additional cancellation fee of twenty-five per cent (25%) of the Fee (which, together with the Deposit, shall total seventy-five per cent (75%) of the Fee);
+(a) if cancellation occurs less than two months prior to the Event Date, we may charge an additional cancellation fee of twenty-five per cent (25%) of the Price (which, together with the Deposit and Basic Cancellation Fee, shall total seventy-five per cent (75%) of the Price);

-12.3 We may terminate the Agreement by written notice to you, and may retain the Deposit, if
+12.4 We may terminate the Agreement by written notice to you, and may retain the Deposit, if:

 (a) you commit a material breach of the Agreement and (in the case of a material breach which is capable of remedy) fail to remedy that breach within such a reasonable period of time as we may specify.
 In particular, if you have failed to obtain and provide evidence of necessary insurance, licences, consents, approvals or risk assessments as required by the Agreement then this will be a material breach which is incapable of remedy; or